 PERCUSSION DEPARTMENT: AT A GLANCE

-- Two faculty members: Jack Van Geem, retired principal percussionist and assistant timpanist with the San Francisco Symphony, and Trey Wyatt, the Symphony's current acting principal percussionist.
+- Two faculty members: Jack Van Geem, retired principal percussionist and assistant timpanist with the San Francisco Symphony, and Trey Wyatt, San Francisco Symphony percussionist since 2001.

 - Small studio of seven to eight students

 - Degrees offered include B.M. in classical percussion, M.M. in classical percussion, M.M. in timpani and a professional studies diploma in classical percussion

 - Seven to eight Conservatory Orchestra performances per year

 - Two or more Percussion Ensemble performances per year

 - New music opportunities with the New Music Ensemble and student composers' recitals